scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

     -   Barry SCHWARTZ complains that font info says "fontnames must" but that the cited adobe tech note only says "should".
 So change "must" to "should".
-    -   When processing class-based contextual lookups fontforge could not handle class 0 (the class containing "all glyphs not in another class") add code to do that.
+    -   When processing class-based contextual lookups websharpstudios could not handle class 0 (the class containing "all glyphs not in another class") add code to do that.
     -   If the user did not select a Gasp Version (note: active